valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 | ```logic``` | Transactional Logic | ```logic/declare_logic.py``` | Declare multi-table derivations, constraints, and events such as send mail / messages  |
 | ```ui``` | Basic Web App  | ```ui/basic_web_app/app/view.py``` | Control field display, and add interfaces like graphs and charts |

-### Key Customization File - Typical Customization

-In the table above, the _Key Customization Files_ are created as stubs, intended for you to add customizations that extend the created API, Logic and Web App.
-Since they are separate files, the project can be recreated (e.g., synchronized with a revised schema), and these files can be easily copied into the new project, without line-by-line merges.

 Let's now explore some examples.

 ### API Customization

 While a standards-based API is a great start, sometimes you need custom endpoint tailored exactly to your business requirement.
-You can create these as shown below in `api/customize_api.py`, where we create an additional endpoint for add_order.
-To see it in action:
+You can create these as shown below, where we create an additional endpoint for `add_order`.

+To see it in action, open **Explorer > `api/customize_api.py`:**

 1. Set the breakpoint as shown
-2. Use the swagger to access the endpoint, and **Try it out**, then **execute**
+2. Use the swagger to access the `ServicesEndPoint > add_order`, and
+   1. **Try it out**, then
+   2. **execute**

 You can examine the variables, step, etc.